 Every time we’ve gone on this vacation to this shore location, we reinforce our experience of enjoying it together.
 It becomes something we share over and over and reinforces the bonds we have with each other.
 Going to the ice cream parlor, for instance, generates conversations of ‘remember when we were here last year and the year before that’.
 Who sang, what song, who in our party had to sing along, what got spilled, how hard we laughed, who was with us, what’s changed.
 So we now have this year’s memory that’s layered on last year’s memory and all the layers of years before that.
 The bonds grow stronger with every layer.

 How can we incorporate repeatable and layered positive emotional traditions in our clients’ experiences?
 If we’re relating to each one as a unique individual, we can bring up memories of things we talk about each time we come in contact.
 Nordstroms was always well known for salespeople remembering their clients and their unique needs and personal situations.
-Companies that have CRM (customer relationship management) software can record notes about conversations, birthdays, etc. That helps when there are lots of customers we want to remember.
+Companies that have the best mortgage crm (customer relationship management) software can record notes about conversations, birthdays, etc. That helps when there are lots of customers we want to remember.
 Remembering that Pat likes to talk about her cat and bringing it up the next time you get her on the phone reinforces the pleasurable first conversation.
 Taking a client to a sports event, an art opening, a nonprofit fundraiser creates these shared experiences.
 When repeated, they become a tradition with multi-layered bonding.

 The Contagion Factor